runekaagaard/snowscript/README.rst

 Members from other namespaces are imported by the ``import()`` function that must be called before any other statements.
 It takes an array of what to import.
+Imports can be aliased with key/value pairs.

+There is no namespace operator, so everything needed must be explicitly imported.

 snowscript::